Fort Santiago: The fort today

 Today, the fort, its bastions, and the prison dungeons for criminals used by the Spanish officials, is now part of a historical park which also includes Plaza Moriones and several ruins.
 The park houses well-preserved legacies from the Spanish colonial period including memorabilia of José Rizal at the Rizal Shrine, a replica of his ancestral house in Laguna province.

 Adaptive use of this famous historical landmark makes certain areas ideal for open air theater, picnics, and as a promenade.
 The Intramuros visitors center gives an overview of the various attractions in the walled city.

 Preservation

-After its destruction during WWII, Fort Santiago was declared as a Shrine of Freedom in 1950.
+After its destruction during WWII, Fort Santiago was declared as a Shrine of Freedom in 1951.
 Its restoration by the Philippine government did not begin till 1953 under the hands of the National Parks Development Committee.
+The Intramuros Administration rebuilt the gate in 1982 after the gate was destroyed during World War 2.
 The Intramuros Administration now manages the reconstruction, maintenance, and management of the fort since 1992.